Markets

 Choosing the right indicator to complement the Morning Star pattern can significantly enhance your trading strategy.

-While there's no one-size-fits-all answer, here are a few worth considering:
+While there's no one-size-fits-all answer, here are a few worth considering in the morning star technical analysis:

 Imagine RSI (Relative Strength Index) as your market mood ring.
 It measures the speed and change of price movements, indicating when a currency pair is overbought or oversold.